indepth666/Namecheap-BashDNS/README.md

 # Namecheap-BashDNS

-A simple Bash script for automating DNS updates on Namecheap domains.
+A simple Bash script for automating dynamic DNS updates on Namecheap domains.

 ## Introduction